Print

 1. Preheat oven to 350°F.

-3. Place the end of anther piece of bacon on top of the end of the first piece and secure with a toothpick.
-Continue wrapping.
-Repeat these steps until the entire loin is covered.
-Sprinkle all over with pepper.
+4. Place the end of anther piece of bacon on top of the end of the first piece to hold it in place.
+Wind it around the roast.
+Secure strips of bacon with toothpicks, as needed.
+Repeat these steps until the entire loin is covered with bacon.

-6. Cover roasting pan with foil and let rest for 30 minutes.
+7. Leave roast in roasting pan to rest for 30 minutes.

-7. Heat oven to 475°F. Uncover roast and remove the thermometer.
-Put roast into a clean pan and roast for another 10 minutes.
+8. Heat oven to 475°F. Uncover roast and remove the thermometer.
+Roast for another 10 minutes.

 Notes